nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 #### Why is it implemented this way

 The `ClearFeature` is an enhanced extension for the `DeleteFeature`.
 It provides an execution for a series operations of the `DeleteCommands` at once.
+Furthermore, it is made reversible by adding the entries into a cacheList immediately after clearing them.

 ### Clear By feature